-- The Functional Space does not contain at least 50m2 of Open Office Space. - Open Office Space in the Functional Space does not comprise at least 15% of the total Functional Space area. - No lighting is installed in the Functional Space and there is no contractual agreement to install a proposed lighting system within three months of the Assessment Date.
+- The Functional Space area is smaller than 50m2. - The Functional Space does not contain at least 50m2 of Open Office Space. - Open Office Space in the Functional Space does not make up at least 15% of the total Functional Space area. - No lighting is installed in the Functional Space and there is no contractual agreement to install a proposed lighting system within three months of the Assessment Date.